Toronto doctor questions evidence quality for morning-sickness drug Diclectin

 Just last month, the SOGC) published new guidelines on treating nausea and vomiting in pregnancy, the first official update of the recommendations since 2002.
 After reviewing the evidence, the SOGC advised that either pyridoxine alone or pyridoxine and doxylamine (the combination of drugs in Diclectin) be considered a first-line treatment for morning sickness if non-pharmacological options such as ginger supplements or acupuncture do not help.

-Jennifer Blake, the chief executive officer of the SOGC, said the specialists’ group did not consider the results of the 1974 eight-way study in preparing the new guidelines, but that if it had, the study’s conclusion would have supported the effectiveness of the two-drug combination that makes up Diclectin.
+Jennifer Blake, the chief executive officer of the SOGC, said the specialists’ group did not consider the results of the 1974 8-way study in preparing the new guidelines, but that if it had, the study’s conclusion would have supported the effectiveness of the two-drug combination that makes up Diclectin.

 “[Diclectin] is one of the most frequently used and extensively tested medications for use in pregnancy,” Dr. Blake said.
 “It would be a pity if women were made to feel that they should be concerned about using a medication that decades of use have shown to be safe.”